lamw/VMware.WorkloadManagement/README.md

 * New-WorkloadManagement
 * New-WorkloadManagement2 (Please see this [blog post](https://www.williamlam.com/2020/10/automating-workl…phere-with-tanzu.html) for more details)
 * New-WorkloadManagement3 (Please see this [blog post](https://www.williamlam.com/2021/04/automated-lab-deployment-script-for-vsphere-with-tanzu-using-nsx-advanced-load-balancer-nsx-alb.html) for more details)
+* New-WorkloadManagement4 (Please see this [blog post](https://williamlam.com/2022/10/automated-enablement-of-vsphere-with-tanzu-using-vsphere-zones-in-vsphere-8.html) for more details)
 * Remove-WorkloadManagement